-One of the reasons that video game enthusiasts have enjoyed Fortnite so much is its cross-platform capabilities.
+One of the reasons that everyone has enjoyed Fortnite so much is its cross-platform capabilities.
 You might be playing on a Nintendo Switch and your friend on an Xbox, but you’re still able to experience the game together.

 How to link Fortnite accounts

 If you only play on PC, Mac, iOS, or Android devices, you don’t have to worry about linking any other accounts.
-For everyone else, however, you’re only a few minutes away from playing on your favorite console.
+However, due to the ongoing legal issues between Epic Games and Apple, iOS users are no longer able to play Fortnite on their device.
+Hopefully, the game will make a return in the near future, but until then the linking feature is unavailable to Apple owners.
+For everyone else, you’re only a few minutes away from playing on your preferred device.

 Once you’re signed in, go to your account page and look for the tab on the left that says Connected accounts.
 From here, you’ll see options to connect accounts for GitHub, Twitch, Xbox, PlayStation Network, and Nintendo Switch.
 Select any of the latter three, and when asked whether you want to continue to the external site and provide them with more information, confirm your choice.